stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 pedestal he had pushed tottered, tipped, and finally careened from its onyx base into the thick waters below, sending up a parting gleam of carven gold as it sank heavily to undreamable gulfs of lower Tartarus.
-In that instant, too, the whole scene of horror faded to nothingness before Malone&rsquo;s eyes; and he fainted amidst a thunderous crash which seemed to blot out all the evil universe.
+In that instant, too, the whole scene of horror faded to nothingness before Malone's eyes; and he fainted amidst a thunderous crash which seemed to blot out all the evil universe.

     VII.

-Malone&rsquo;s dream, experienced in full before he knew of Suydam&rsquo;s death and transfer at sea, was curiously supplemented by some odd realities of the case; though that is no reason why anyone should believe it.
+Malone's dream, experienced in full before he knew of Suydam's death and transfer at sea, was curiously supplemented by some odd realities of the case; though that is no reason why anyone should believe it.
 The three old houses in Parker Place, doubtless long rotten with decay in its most insidious form, collapsed without visible cause while half the raiders and